 Q: Who are you?

-A: I’m an Action Painter.
-I paint to music – Normally people’s favourites or a performance from a musician or band which is so good they want to “Bottle it”.
+A: Chris Lanigan, Action Painter.
+I paint to music.
+Something that has a story behind it. – Perhaps a favourite performance from a musician or band which is so good they want to “Bottle it”.
 So, an Artistic representation of a piece of music in my style – Music on your wall if you will.

 Q: Is there a reason for every piece?

 A: Yes.
 It’s far more interesting to paint for others.
 Their music related stories are amazing.
 I’ve been commissioned by people celebrating nuptials, in memoriam pieces, work that celebrates musicians recorded or live performances and anything you can think of in between.
 For me, collaborating with others adds a certain relevance to why the piece is created in the first place.

 A: The designer in me was problem solving.
 Over time I developed a solution that was unique and felt comfortable to me.
 If the canvas was on the ground I’d be accused of copying Pollock – And Artistically, although I tried this initially, without sounding pretentious, it didn’t do anything for me.
 If the piece was vertical and static the patterns would be a vertical drip in every piece.
 Hence I needed Vertical but in motion.

 A: Because then I’m not in charge.
 The Machine is.
 I want to be able to react to the music physically myself.

 A: No brushes.
 Mostly modified Bamboo sticks – Again developed over time.

 Q: So the painting lasts for the duration of the song?
 That’s a very quick painting?